terrier-org/terrier-core/doc/quickstart-integratedsearchdisk.md

 "This is a sample HTML document"
 ```

-since TaggedDocument (by default) only stores text contained within the tags, not the tags themselves.
+This is because TaggedDocument (by default) only stores text contained within the tags, not the tags themselves.
 In practice, we recommend that you use a Document implementation that stores only the text that you are interested in searching for within each document, as this will often result in better search effectiveness, consume less memory and make searches faster.

 Of course, manually reading individual documents is not helpful if you need to index large numbers of documents.
 For this reason Terrier supports `Collections`.
 Collections, as their name suggests, represents collections of documents.
 They provide a convenient way to convert sets of text documents (e.g. in files on disk or held in a database) into Terrier documents for indexing.
 For example, if we had a directory of HTML documents to index, location at `/path/to/corpus`, this could be achieved using: